svendvd/Fontinator/README.md

 ![alt tag](http://morrox.de/fontinator/mascot_animated.gif)

-Fontinator is an Android-Library that make it simply esay to user coustom Fonts.
+Fontinator is an Android-Library that make it simply easy to use custom Fonts.

 ### Version
   1.0